MLeidel/myc/README.md

 >Splits a delimited string into a list (an array of strings.)
 Returns _int_ of actual number parsed.
 Length of delimiter must be exactly 1.
-Define a list previous to this function.
+Define the list prior to using this function.

 ```c
   list a = list_def(20, 65);